maidsafe-archive/SystemDocs/README.md

 --- | ---
 Builder | A developer who creates applications for the SAFE Network in order to receive safecoin commissions.
 MAID | Massive Array of Internet Disks
-MaidSafe | The name of the project enabling the SAFE Network.
+MaidSafe | The name of the company who developed the SAFE Network.
 P.O.R. | Proof of Resource.
 A protocol used to measure a computer's resource contribution to the SAFE Network.
 SAFE | Secure Access For Everyone
-SAFE Network | A decentralized network of users, communicating through the distributed self-encryption technology created with MaidSafe.
+SAFE Network | A decentralized network of users, communicating through the distributed self-encryption technology created by MaidSafe.
 Safecoin | A virtual currency that exists only on the SAFE Network.
 User | Anyone who connects to the SAFE Network by running the MaidSafe program.
 Vault | The allocated portion of a user's disk space, contributed to the SAFE Network.
-Vault Farmer | A user who dedicates large amounts of storage space to the SAFE Network in order to farm safecoins.
+Vault Farmer | A user who dedicates more storage space to the SAFE Network than they are utilising in order to farm safecoins.

 #What is Safecoin?